opencog/ocpkg/README.md

  ./octool -rdcv
 ```

-* To install all dependencies necessary to build Cogutils:
+* To install all dependencies necessary to build Cogutil:
 ```
  ./octool -rdv
 ```